-Autism is the most commonly known neurodevelopment disorder among the pervasive developmental disorders (PDD).
-These are also known as autism spectrum disorders (ASD).
+Autism is the most common neurodevelopment disorder among the pervasive developmental disorders (PDD).
+Psychologists also categorize them as autism spectrum disorders (ASD).
 Persons with this condition show abnormalities in the neurological and/or psychological development resulting in difficulties communicating and interacting socially.
 They also have repetitive and stereotyped behavior patterns.
 Some of these patients have significantly lower IQ’s to the point of mental retardation.
-Newer research is showing that children with autism have often abnormal gut flora, which can make their symptoms worse (see this Time magazine article, thanks to time.com for this link).
+Newer research is showing that children with autism have often abnormal gut flora, which can make their symptoms worse (see this Time magazine article)

 The Spectrum of Pervasive Developmental Disorders (PDD)